Public and Patient Involvement (PPI) Research Unit

 Collaborators: UL - Professor Anne MacFarlane, Dr. Andrew O’Regan and HSE Social Inclusion CHO5 - Suzanne Nolan, Angela Joy

-Funding: GEMS Strategic Research Fund and HSE Social Inclusion Office €50,000
+Funding: School of Medicine Strategic Research Fund and HSE Social Inclusion Office €50,000

 Project aim: A UL/HSE collaboration researching needs and service development for refugees, asylum seekers and Roma communities